Research-IT-Swiss-TPH/redcap-pdf-injector/README.md

 # PDF Injector
-Fill form fields of your PDFs with your redcap data.
+PDF Injector is a REDCap module that helps you to fill your PDFs with record data.

 ## Setup

 Install the module from REDCap module repository and enable over Control Center.

-## Configuration
+## Configuration & Requirements

 After enabling the module for your project navigate to module configuration.
 You can add a new PDF Injection as follows: